 Cloud data management is a way to manage data across cloud platforms, either with or instead of on-premises storage.
 The cloud is useful as a data storage tier for disaster recovery, backup and long-term archiving.

+Although some platforms can manage and use data across cloud and on-premises environments, cloud data management considers that the data stored on premises and the data stored in the cloud can be subject to completely different policies.
 Data stored in the cloud has its own rules for data integrity and security.
 Traditional data management methods might not apply to the cloud, so having management in place designed for the cloud's unique requirements is vital.

 What are the challenges of cloud data management?

 - Data egress fees.
 Most cloud providers charge a data egress fee if customers decide to move data out of the cloud.
 These fees apply whether the data is being moved back on premises or to another cloud.
-Data egress fees are designed to discourage organizations from removing their data from the cloud where it currently resides, and therefore tend to be substantially expensive.
+Data egress fees are designed to discourage organizations from removing their data from the cloud where it currently resides, and therefore, tend to be expensive.

 Cloud data management use cases

-There are countless use cases for cloud data management.
-For one, cloud data management can simplify the process of deploying test/dev environments, because test environments can easily be spawned from production data sets.
+- Deployment.
+Cloud data management can simplify the process of provisioning test and development environments because test environments can easily be spawned from production data sets.

 Best practices for managing data in the cloud

 - Define the goals of the project.
 The first step in any cloud data management project is to define what the organization hopes to accomplish.
-Without clear goals, it's impossible to implement a cloud data management strategy that's well suited to the organization's unique needs.
+Without clear goals, it's impossible to implement a cloud data management strategy that's well-suited to the organization's unique needs.

 - Decide what data sets will benefit from being moved to the cloud.
 Although a case can be made for migrating all data to the cloud, there might be benefits to leaving certain data sets in on-premises data centers.
-For example, an application that is sensitive to latency will likely need the data to remain near the application, which might rule out the use of cloud services.
+For example, an application that's sensitive to latency will likely need the data to remain near the application, which might rule out the use of cloud services.

 Cloud data management companies and products